ejpsoil/soildata-assimilation-guidance/docs/masterclass/index.md

 # Masterclass on Soil Data Assimilation

 At 24-26 january 2023 [Wageningen Environmental Research](https://www.wur.nl/en/research-results/research-institutes/environmental-research.htm) and
-[ISRIC - World Soil Information](https://www.isric.org) are organising a masterclass on Soil Data Assimilation.
-This masterclass is a follow up of the [Training on INSPIRE Good Practices around Soil Data](./edition-2022.md) held in april 2022.
+[ISRIC - World Soil Information](https://www.isric.org) has organised a masterclass on Soil Data Assimilation.
+This masterclass was a follow up of the [Training on INSPIRE Good Practices around Soil Data](./edition-2022.md) held in april 2022.

-The general design of the masterclass is to set up workgroups around certain topics, which self organise to set some goals for the masterclass and try to achieve the goals.
-Every day starts with a general kick-off and closing to report on aims and progress.
-A selection of content experts is available which circulate between the groups.

-## Q&A channel and meets

-During the masterclass questions can be placed in a [Q&A channel](https://gitter.im/ejpsoil/soildata-assimilation-guidance).
-Note that it may take some time to respond.
-For urgent matters, use alternative channels (email/phone).

-The live meetings are facilitated by [Waag](https://waag.org) via the [jitsi software](https://github.com/jitsi).
-Read the [privacy statement](https://waag-org.translate.goog/nl/article/privacy-statement-meetwaagorg-jitsi/?_x_tr_sl=en&_x_tr_tl=de&_x_tr_hl=en&_x_tr_pto=wapp).
-We will record the meetings and publish it as open access training materials, by joining the meeting you confirm to this aspect.
-To keep performance good, please deactivate your camera when not speaking.

 ## Program (times in CET)